jerryendrina/Covid-19-API-Vignette/README.md

 minimizing unnecessary loss of lives.
 On the brighter side, this project gives me hope that there are ways to improve our fight against this virus.
-One thing that the government can do is to look at, learn from and imitate our neighboring countries like Vietnam their strategies that work to mitigate the spread of the virus.
+One thing that the government can do is to look at, learn from and imitate our neighboring countries’ strategies that work to mitigate the spread of the virus.
 The fight is not over yet as long as we are willing to learn from our mistakes and do our part.